Full Tilt Boogie Band: Touring with other acts

-Last release by Joplin and her backing band, and her death
+Last release by Joplin and her death

 During September 1970, Joplin and Full Tilt Boogie Band began recording a new album in Los Angeles, California with record producer Paul A. Rothchild, who had produced The Doors.
 Although Joplin died three months before all the tracks were fully completed, there was still enough usable material to compile an LP, which became her second solo album Pearl, released posthumously in January 1971.